Maxfield-Chen/kofi-slack-bot/README.md

 ![Example Message](https://maxfieldchen.com/images/kofi-slack-bot.png)

-This bot is dockerized and can be installed on the hosting service of your choice with the following command:
+This bot comes with a install script that will start a cronjob as the root user to check for updates once an hour.
+This setup script can be run on the hosting provider of your choice using the following command:

-`docker to-do`
+``

 The configuration for this bot can be performed by setting the following environment variables: